marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

 4. Choose a workload type.
 Select the workload type for your database from the choices:

   - __Data Warehouse__ - For this lab, choose __Data Warehouse__ as the workload type.
+This workload is built for decision support and data warehouse workloads.
+Fast queries over large volumnes of data.
-  - __Transaction Processing__ - Or, you could have chosen Transaction Processing as the workload type.
+  - __Transaction Processing__ - Or, you could also choose __Transaction Processing__ as the workload type.
+This workload is built for transactional workloads.
+High concurrency for short-running queries and transactions.

   ![Choose a workload type.](./images/create-adb-workload-type.png " ")

 5. Choose a deployment type.
 Select the deployment type for your database from the choices:

   - __Shared Infrastructure__ - For this lab, choose __Shared Infrastructure__ as the deployment type.
-  - __Dedicated Infrastructure__ - Or, you could have chosen Dedicated Infrastructure as the deployment type.

   ![Choose a deployment type.](./images/create-adb-deployment-type.png " ")

 6. Configure the database:

-  - __Always Free__ - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
-An always free database comes with 1 CPU and 20 GB of storage.
-For this lab, we recommend you leave Always Free unchecked.
+  - __Always Free__ - Oracle Cloud Infrastructure's Always Free Autonomous Database is part of Oracle Cloud Infrastructure's Free Tier of services.
+You can provision up to two Always Free Autonomous Databases (with 1 OCPU and 20 GB of storage) in the home region of your tenancy.
   - __Choose database version__ - Select 19c as the database version.
   - __OCPU count__ - Number of CPUs for your service.
 For this lab, specify __1 CPU__.
 If you choose an Always Free database, it comes with 1 CPU.
   - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
 Or, if you choose an Always Free database, it comes with 20 GB of storage.
   - __Auto Scaling__ - For this lab, keep auto scaling enabled, to enable the system to automatically use up to three times more CPU and IO resources to meet workload demand.
+If Always Free is selected, then auto scaling is disabled.
   - __New Database Preview__ - If a checkbox is available to preview a new database version, do NOT select it.

-  > **Note:** You cannot scale up/down an Always Free autonomous database.
+  > **Note:** You cannot scale up/down an Always Free autonomous database, nor change its storage size.

   ![Choose the remaining parameters.](./images/create-adb-instance-config.png " ")